ahmadalwy3/ahmadalwy3/Dashboard:-3rd-party-filters.md

 If you check this option, uBlock Origin will update automatically the currently selected filter lists at regular interval.
 This option is checked by default (recommended).

 Filter lists are automatically updated roughly every 5 days by default, or according to the _Expires_ directive present in some filter lists.
+An _Expires_ directive lower than two days will be ignored and the update period will be set to two days.

 ##### Update now